k2view-academy/K2View-Academy/articles/07_table_population/11_5_creating_an_event_function.md

 * An Event function enables running user code upon the completion of a Sync or Delete Instance.
 * The function is triggered on one of the following events:
-  * Post Sync success, post Sync failure, post Delete Instance success.
+  * Sync success, Sync failure, a successful Delete Instance.
 * Any Event function on a shared or LU level can be attached to an LU Schema.
 * The same Event function can be attached to several LU Schema events.

 Notes:

 * Event functions run synchronously.
 If needed, an event function can be defined to run asynchronously in the Event function's code.
 * The implementer is responsible for handling Event function exceptions.
 It will decide whether to catch an exception or to display it to the user if the Event function fails.

 ### How Do I Create or Edit an Event Function?